winwave/test-back/README.md

 - Concerns
 - Complexity `O(log(n))` with the binary search algorithm

-### Solution for the research a pseudo available
+### Solution for the research an available pseudo
-This is the main problem in this test and It's so interesting.
+This is the main problem of the test and It's so interesting.

 There are many solutions for that, but the performance and the complexity are not the same.